 Step 7: Support for the Targeted Student

-Persons found to have been subjected to harassment, intimidation or bullying will have appropriate NWESD 189 support services made available to them, and the adverse impact of the harassment on the student shall be addressed and remedied as appropriate.
+Persons found to have been subjected to harassment, intimidation, or bullying will have appropriate NWESD 189 support services made available to them, and the adverse impact of the harassment on the student will be addressed and remedied as appropriate.

-Students and families should use the NWESD 189’s complaint and appeal procedures as a first response to allegations of harassment, intimidation and bullying.
+Students and families should use the NWESD 189’s complaint and appeal procedures as a first response to allegations of harassment, intimidation, or bullying.
 However, nothing in this procedure prevents a student, parent/guardian, program, or NWESD 189 from taking action to remediate discrimination or harassment based on a person’s membership in a legally protected class under local, state or federal law.
-A harassment, intimidation or bullying complaint may also be reported to the following state or federal agencies:
+A harassment, intimidation, or bullying complaint may also be reported to the following state or federal agencies:

 - Washington State Human Rights Commission

 - Office for Civil Rights, U.S. Department of Education, Region IX

 - Department of Justice Community Relations Service